Aquilent/devsecops-example-helloworld/doc/Install.md

    - `SecurityContext`.
 Match the value of `Environment`.

-   To verify that application instance is install, browse to `http://<PublicIP output value of Stack>`.
+   To verify that application instance is install, browse to
+      `http://<PublicIP output value of Stack>`.
-   Initially the provisioing scripts setup a web application using the [kitematic/hello-world-nginx](https://hub.docker.com/r/kitematic/hello-world-nginx/) docker image.
+   Initially the provisioning scripts sets up a web application using the [kitematic/hello-world-nginx](https://hub.docker.com/r/kitematic/hello-world-nginx/) docker image.
-   Once the [pipeline](../Jenkinsfile) is executed this application will be automatically replaced with the actual [hello world](../webapp/sc/main) application.
+   Once the [pipeline](../Jenkinsfile) is executed this application will be automatically replaced with the actual [hello world](../webapp/sc/main) application using the [Docker image[../Dockerfile)]

 Once completed you should something similar to the following in your AWS Cloud Formation console: